 It is useful to look closely at the reason a child might want to change their clothing regularly.
 Is it because they have a hyper sense of warmth or is it related to the touch sense or the life sense?
-We will start to notice a connection between the senses and how the development of the first four senses influence the development of the other eight senses.
+A connection can be noticed between the senses and the way the first four senses have a relationship to the the development of the other eight senses.

 Hypo sense of warmth